matthew-scherf/Only-One/docs/sample_proof.md

 ## Common Objections

-### **Objection 1:** "This assumes A2b, which already contains monism."
+### **Objection 1:** "A2c assumes what you're trying to prove.
+This is circular."

-**Response:** A2b states that each existent has exactly one absolute ground.
-This doesn't directly assert there's only one absolute—it asserts a relationship between existents and their grounds.
-T1 *derives* the uniqueness of the absolute from this relationship principle.
-The inference is non-trivial.

-### **Objection 2:** "Why must all absolutes condition all existents?"

-**Response:** This follows from the definition of "absolute" as unconditioned ground.
-If something is truly absolute (self-existent, not dependent), it must be the ground of everything else—otherwise there would be existents ungrounded by it, suggesting it's not truly absolute.
+**Response:** All axiomatic systems have axioms.
+The question is whether they're defensible.
+A2c is justified by: (1) linguistic usage ("the Absolute"), (2) traditional teaching (*advitīya*), (3) logical considerations (distinguishing absolutes requires properties, but absolutes lack properties), and (4) parsimony (one ground is simpler).
+We're not proving uniqueness from nothing—we're showing it's logically consistent with the rest of the system.

+### **Objection 2:** "The original proof attempt failed.
+Doesn't this show the system is flawed?"

+**Response:** Not flawed—incomplete.
+The formalization process revealed that a commitment we thought was implicit actually needs to be explicit.
+This is a *strength* of formal methods: they catch what informal reasoning misses.
+The philosophical content of Advaita hasn't changed—its logical structure has been clarified.

+### **Objection 3:** "Why not just derive uniqueness from the definition of 'absolute'?"

+**Response:** We could define "absolute" as "unique unconditioned entity."
+But that would be stipulative.
+Instead, we define "absolute" as "unconditioned" (A3) and state uniqueness separately (A2c).
+This makes the logical structure clearer and more modular.

-### **Objection 3:** "This only proves uniqueness in the actual world, not necessary uniqueness."
+### **Objection 4:** "This only proves uniqueness in the actual world, not necessary uniqueness."

 **Response:** True.
 To prove necessary uniqueness, we'd need modal axioms.
 However, Advaita's claim is stronger: the Absolute is beyond contingency/necessity distinctions (it's *nirguna*).
 Our proof establishes uniqueness in the metaphysical framework, which is sufficient for Advaita's purposes.